benjamin-stover/Book-Management/README.md

 ## INSTRUCTIONS FOR USE
-This program is meant to be used on a local machine.
-The program consists of different tabs that each perform a seperate function.
+This program consists of different tabs that each perform a seperate function.
 Listed below are the names of the tabs, a description of what they do, and instructions for their use.